prezly/theme-nextjs-bea/docs/CONTENT_METRICS.md

 Bea uses the verified Theme Kit 10.9.3 artifacts.
 Set `BEA_METRICS_ENABLED=true` at runtime to attach its bounded observer to Node adapters and start a separate HTTP listener on port 9464 (`BEA_METRICS_PORT` can override it).
 The feature is disabled by default.
 No newsroom request header controls these settings.

 The listener serves GET/HEAD `/metrics` with `Cache-Control: no-store`.
 It is not a Next.js route.
-Kubernetes must keep this port internal and restrict scrapes to Prometheus.
-The paired GitOps PR provides a dedicated ClusterIP Service, ServiceMonitor and NetworkPolicy; the existing public Service keeps its application port only.
+The paired GitOps PR provides a dedicated ClusterIP Service and ServiceMonitor; the existing public Service keeps its application port only.
+The endpoint has no authentication, so cluster-internal connectivity is its access boundary.
+Production network-policy enforcement is currently disabled; access is not restricted exclusively to Prometheus.
 Listener initialization, bind and rendering errors cannot fail a page request or application readiness.
 A bind failure is logged once and retried only after process restart.

 Metrics aggregate across all newsrooms handled by a pod.
 Labels contain only fixed operation, source, layer, outcome and runtime buckets.
 They do not contain newsroom IDs, hostnames, tokens, request URLs or cache keys.
 They reset on process restart; use `rate`/`increase` rather than subtracting raw totals across deployments.